atharvmahajan32/atharvmahajan32/README.md

 **Summary:**
 Created a mordern ui for a car rental service.

-- Responsive frontend using React and Material UI.
+- Responsive frontend using React and ShadCN UI.

 [🔗 HausDerWagen](https://hausderwagon.vercel.app/)